retest/recheck-web/README.md

 ## Prerequisites

+Operates on top of [Selenium](https://www.seleniumhq.org/projects/webdriver/) only.
+Selenium has become an official browser standard, supported by all major browsers.
+Learn more about Selenium and [how to install](https://www.seleniumhq.org/download/).

-Currently available as a Java API with support for JUnit 4 and 5 as well as TestNG.
+Currently available as a Java API with support for [JUnit 4](https://junit.org/junit4/) and [JUnit 5](https://junit.org/junit5/) as well as [TestNG](https://testng.org/).

 ## Setup